HexisData/hqTestLite/README.md

 **-CertifiedResultPath** &ndash; Optional.
 Indicates the text file against which the file indicated with *-TestResultPath* will be compared.
 If specified, BeyondCompare will be launched following test execution to compare the two files.
 Relative paths will be resolved relative to the current directory.
 Ex: `-CertifiedResultPath "C:\MyTestDir\MyCertifiedResult.txt"`

 **-BeyondComparePath** &ndash; Optional.
 Path to the BeyondCompare executable.
 Relative paths will be resolved relative to the current directory.
-Default value: "C:\Program Files\Beyond Compare 4\BCompare.exe".
+Defaults to the value of *$Global:DefaultBeyondComparePath*.
 Ex: `-BeyondComparePath "C:\Program Files\Beyond Compare 4\BCompare.exe"`